What You Need to Know about the Zadroga Act

 Does the Zadroga Act Cover Mental Health Conditions?

 In addition to the physical symptoms and conditions that many volunteers and workers developed as a result of their exposure to toxic chemicals at crash sites, many individuals have understandably experienced ongoing struggles with mental health since the day of the attacks.
-While the VCF does not offer victims compensation for mental health issues, the offers free treatment and monitoring for 9/11-related mental health conditions.
+While the VCF does not offer victims compensation for mental health issues, the World Trade Center Health Program offers free treatment and monitoring for 9/11-related mental health conditions.
 These include:

 - Acute stress disorder